 Since now you have understood the importance of recommendations how do you exercise it effectively

-Always present customers with the mostly closely related products as possible which will substantially improve the performance or add value to the original product.
+Always present customers with the most closely related products as possible which will substantially improve the performance or add value to the original product.
 It can even be an upgrade of the product which the customer has already chosen.
 This can be executed well, only if merchants could evaluating previous purchase patterns and motivation factor of their targeted customer segment.
 Great way to add relevance is to tailor recommendations based on whether the customer is new or returning.
 For example, a new visitor who is looking for a pair of running shoes should see recommendations for the “best-selling” or “most popular” sneakers.
 For returning visitors – where you already have information about the specific brands they’ve previously browsed or purchased – highlight new products added since their last visit.

-Illustration of an ideal relevant recommendation model followed by leading Multi vendor ecommerce marketplace Amazon
+Illustration of an ideal relevant recommendation model followed by leading Multi-vendor e-commerce marketplace Amazon

-Researches prove that when two or more products/items are bundled together and sold as one, it increases the perceived value as well as the Average Order Value (AOV) of a the main product.
-Merchants should leverage this opportunity by smartly bundling products and its accessories and offer at a price less that when they are purchased individually.
+Researches prove that when two or more products/items are bundled together and sold as one, it increases the perceived value as well as the Average Order Value (AOV) of the main product.
+Merchants should leverage this opportunity by smartly bundling products and its accessories and offer at a price less than when they are purchased individually.

-Illustration of an ideal bundle recommendation model followed by leading Multi vendor ecommerce marketplace Amazon
+Illustration of an ideal bundle recommendation model followed by leading Multi-vendor e-commerce marketplace Amazon

 A visual of Oorjit‘s user group management engine

 Every customer has a tendency to buy products that a number of people have tried and tested.
 It is because of this reason in many sites you could see recommendations in the name “Most popular products or people also bought”.
 Amazon takes this a step further by adding customer rating along with this recommended products (See image under relevance).
 The ratings increase the customer trust towards the recommended product and also acts as a certificate of guarantee to go ahead with the purchase.